By Gilly Carr

 Hungarian archival records show that Julia was Jewish; this was only uncovered definitively in 2017, although Julia herself always denied having Jewish ancestry.
 While the reasons for this during the Occupation are obvious, it is unclear why she did not reveal this information at the time that she was testifying about war crimes in Ravensbrück in 1945 and 1946, nor in 1965, when she was applying for compensation.
 It seems likely that a Jewish identity would have helped her case for compensation, but this was not mentioned.

-Whether or not Julia was also a black marketeer, working alongside Jeremiah Barry, who acquired goods from the Germans and the Organisation Todt (OT), or whether there was more to her activities than this, is unknown.
-In 1965 she claimed that her ‘underground work’, with Jeremiah Barry, included listening to the radio and spreading the news, and passing it to Jeremiah to also spread, and that she ‘made every sabotage’ that she could, and that two pro-British German soldiers helped her.
+In her 1965 compensation testimony, she claimed that her ‘underground work’, with Jeremiah Barry, included listening to the radio and spreading the news, and passing it to Jeremiah to also spread, and that she ‘made every sabotage’ that she could, and that two pro-British German soldiers helped her.
 The Foreign Office (FO) took her at her word and she received a high level of compensation.
-Without any other source of evidence, it is impossible to say whether Julia changed her story to endear herself to the FO.
-However, in a post-war affidavit about war crimes in Ravensbrück, she testified that her original offence was endeavouring ‘to pass messages to the English and to relay news’ and that she was ‘charged for these actions and for being in possession of a wireless set, also for acts of sabotage.’[ix]
+In a post-war affidavit about war crimes in Ravensbrück, she testified that her original offence was endeavouring ‘to pass messages to the English and to relay news’ and that she was ‘charged for these actions and for being in possession of a wireless set, also for acts of sabotage.’[ix]
 In a recent book on the women of Ravensbrück, Sarah Helm claims that Julia ‘helped British intelligence by sending signals to London about German shipping movements in the Channel’.
 Although the source of this information is unknown, it seems a dubious claim given that the Channel Islands were entirely cut off from the UK during the Occupation.[x]

 At the time of the compensation claims, Julia Barry was 70 years of age.
 She died on 23 February 1981 in Worthing, West Sussex, aged 85.